shreni123/docs-csm/operations/kubernetes/Cert_Renewal_for_Kubernetes_and_Bare_Metal_EtcD.md

    ```

    **IMPORTANT:** Do **NOT** forget to verify certificates in /etc/kubernetes/pki/etcd.
-   - As noted in the above output, all certificates including those for etcd were updated.
+   * As noted in the above output, all certificates including those for etcd were updated.
 Please note `apiserver-etcd-client.crt` is a Kubernetes api cert not an etcd only cert.
 Also, the `/var/lib/kubelet/pki/` certificates will be updated in the Kubernetes client section that follows.

-1. Restart etcd.
+1. Restart `etcd`.

    Once the steps to renew the needed certs have been completed on all the master nodes, log into each master node one at a time and run the following:

    ```bash
    ncn-m# systemctl restart etcd.service
    ```

 **Run the remaining steps on both master and worker nodes.**

-1. Restart kubelet.
+1. Restart `kubelet`.

    Run the following command on each Kubernetes node.